-Galileo K‑12 Online continues to evolve in response to client needs, changing federal and state requirements, ongoing research in educational assessment and instruction, and advances in technology.
+Galileo K‑12 Online continues to evolve in response to client needs, changing federal and state requirements, ongoing research in educational instruction and assessment, and advances in technology.
 The evolution process is guided by the consistent goal of promoting student learning and leads to the development of innovative technology.
 The following paragraphs provide a glimpse of Galileo technology innovations designed with these goals in mind.

 Instructional Improvement and Effectiveness System

-Galileo K-12 Online Instructional Improvement and Instructional Effectiveness System is comprehensive, standards-based, and research supported.
-The system provides an array of assessment, reporting, instruction, and educator effectiveness tools.
+Galileo K-12 Online Instructional Improvement and Effectiveness System is comprehensive, standards-based, and research supported.
+The system provides an array of curriculum, assessment, reporting, and instructional effectiveness tools.
 Galileo assists users in establishing local goals, assessing goal attainment, forecasting state and Common Core standards mastery, and using assessment information to guide instruction, enrichment, and professional development.
 Learn more